 Any person sitting and not moving about in the building should be at an appropriate distance to prevent any transfer of germs.

-ENHANCED CLEANING AND DISINFECTION PROCEDURES
+Enhanced Cleaning and Disinfecting Procedures

 General Guidance

 Increase the frequency of cleaning and disinfecting, focusing on high-touch surfaces, such as front offices, restrooms, exercise rooms, media center tables, cafeteria tables, handrails, faucets, doorknobs, and any regularly shared items.
 Frequency of cleaning and disinfecting with attention to these areas helps remove bacteria and viruses, including the novel coronavirus.
 There will be ongoing cleaning of high touch student areas throughout the day in alignment with public health recommendations.